nicklockwood/SwiftFormat/README.md

 $ swiftformat --lint path/to/project
 ```

 This works exactly the same way as when running in format mode, and all the same configuration options apply, however no files will be modified.
-SwiftFormat will simply format each file in memory and then compare the result against the input.
-If any formatting changes would have been applied, it will report an error.
+SwiftFormat will simply format each file in memory and then compare the result against the input and report the files that required changes.

 The `--lint` option is very similar to `--dryrun`, except that `--lint` will return a nonzero error code if any changes are detected, which is useful if you want it to fail a build step on your CI server.